64bitpandas/notes/content/cs61b/asymptotics/asymptotics.md

 weight: 1
 ---

-{% hint style="warning" %}
+> [!info] Content Note
+>
-This concept is a big reason why a strong math background is helpful for computer science, even when it's not obvious that there are connections!
+> This concept is a big reason why a strong math background is helpful for computer science, even when it's not obvious that there are connections!
 Make sure you're comfortable with Calculus concepts up to [power series](http://tutorial.math.lamar.edu/Classes/CalcII/PowerSeries.aspx).
-{% endhint %}

 ## An Abstract Introduction to Asymptotic Analysis